arnavthorat78/Coding-Help-Module/README.md

 ## More coming soon!

-Soon, we are going to provide more functionality with `strings`, `numbers`, and much more, to make your code easier to read and quicker to write!
+Soon, we are going to provide more functionality many more areas in NodeJS, to make your code easier to read and quicker to write!